LibrePlan/libreplan/doc/src/technical/howto-develop-a-use-case-in-navalplan.rst

 Now you are ready to test your web service.
-If you go to this URL http://localhost:8080/navalplanner-webapp/ws/rest/stretchesfunctiontemplates/, and login with an user that has permission to access web services (e.g. user ``wsreader`` with password ``wsreader``) you will get a XML with the list of ``StretchesFunctionTemplate`` stored in the application.
+If you go to this URL http://localhost:8080/navalplanner-webapp/ws/rest/stretchesfunctiontemplates/, and login with a user that has permission to access web services (e.g. user ``wsreader`` with password ``wsreader``) you will get a XML with the list of ``StretchesFunctionTemplate`` stored in the application.